Borrowed Bites

 • In a small bowl mix together the flour, baking powder, baking soda, and salt.

-3 cups flour, 1 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon salt
+3 cups all-purpose flour, 1 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon salt

 • In a stand mixer fitted with a paddle attachment or in a bowl with a hand mixer, combine the butter and sugar until fluffy, approximately 2 minutes.
 Scrape the bowl halfway through.
 Add in vanilla and eggs one at a time, beating for 1 minute after each addition.
 Scrape bowl as needed.